-The Bonds are issued by the District pursuant to the terms and conditions of the Bond Order, Article XVI, Section 59 of the Texas Constitution, and Chapters 49 and 54 of the Texas Water Code, as amended.
+The Bonds are issued by the District pursuant to the terms and conditions of the above referenced election; the Bond Order; Article XVI, Section 59 of the Texas Constitution; and Chapters 49 and 51 of the Texas Water Code, as amended; and an order of the Texas Commission on Environmental Quality (the "Commission").
 Before the Bonds can be issued, the Attorney General of Texas must pass upon the legality of certain related matters.
 The Attorney General of Texas does not guarantee or pass upon the safety of the Bonds as an investment or upon the adequacy of the information contained in this Official Statement.
-See "LEGAL MATTERS-Legal Opinion."